by Zoom - Wednesday 06th Oct (pm) and Friday 08th Oct (am) 2021

 We look forward to welcoming you!

 We have a fantastic programme lined up for the two sessions with engaging speakers who are experts in their field.
-We are delighted to welcome Dr Linda Dargi who will give our keynote lecture on Friday morning.
+We are delighted to welcome Dr Linda Dagi who will give our keynote lecture on Friday morning on optomizing management of vertial torsional diplopia from Thyroid Eye Diesease.
 Programme available to download

 Annual Prizes & Presentations